 Program Overview

-Check out the UTA Pediatric Acute Care Nurse Practitioner online program
+Check out the UTA Pediatric Primary Care Nurse Practitioner online program

 The Pediatric Primary Care Nurse Practitioner Certificate from The University of Texas at Arlington is designed to equip MSN-prepared nurse practitioners with the knowledge and skills needed to become a Pediatric Primary Care Nurse Practitioner-Board Certified (PPCNP-BC).
 This 100% online program emphasizes leadership and promotion research in the development of healthcare services for children across the primary care continuum, from preventative care to disease management.

 This post-graduate program is individually created based on a gap analysis of each student's MSN transcript and experience.
-In as few as five courses, this certificate can lead graduates to expanded clinical settings in areas such as:
+In as few as five courses, this certificate can lead graduates to expanded clinical settings in a wide range of areas.

 This Pediatric Primary Care Nurse Practitioner Certificate program provides a background to: